 Regrettably, Maryland goes in a different direction on these types of cases as I have previously discussed.
 One thing Maryland has Michigan beat on is collegiality among the judges on the court.
 Battles in the Michigan Supreme Court are both political and personal in a way that would shock Maryland lawyers.
 Judges quoting political statements made by other judges to the press, the judge that wrote the majority opinion writing separately to refute one judge’s personal attack – if you have no interest in this issue it is worth reading the opinion just to get a taste of what this different world is like.

 The Court of Appeals of Maryland blithely rolls along as a relatively apolitical body.
-Sure, there are conservative and liberal judges and they vote accordingly on some issues before the court but, it is just not a partisan charged atmosphere.
-I think it helps that not many issues before the Maryland high court are particularly politically charged as cases are before the Supreme Court.
+Sure, there are conservative and liberal judges and they vote accordingly on some issues before the court but, it is just not a partisan-charged atmosphere.
+I think it helps that few issues before the Maryland high court are particularly politically-charged as cases are before the Supreme Court.
 The average Marylander does not spend a lot of time thinking about what the Court of Appeals is doing.
 As we become more divided and more partisan as a society – which I think polls suggest that we are – I wonder if this will one day change and we will look back on 2010 as the glory days.
 (2019 Update: No, nothing has really changed in Maryland.
 The Supreme Court, of course, has grown even more politicized.)